kennypeng15/minetracker-lambda/README.md

 The Docker image (and thus Dockerfile) includes the aforementioned `boto3` and `selenium` libraries, as well as `python-dotenv` for secrets.
-More importantly, it also includes a Chrome for Linux binary and a corresponding Chromedriver (necessary for programatically accessing and scraping URLs), as pre-packaged Lambda images do not have those available.
+More importantly, it also includes a Chrome for Linux binary and a corresponding Chromedriver (necessary for programmatically accessing and scraping URLs), as pre-packaged Lambda images do not have those available.

 ## Inspiration and Credits
 The Dockerfile of this repository is largely based on [umihico's](https://github.com/umihico) [docker-selenium-lambda](https://github.com/umihico/docker-selenium-lambda) repository.

-Inspiration was also drawn froom AWS documentation (https://docs.aws.amazon.com/lambda/latest/dg/python-image.html#python-image-instructions).
+Inspiration was also drawn from AWS documentation (https://docs.aws.amazon.com/lambda/latest/dg/python-image.html#python-image-instructions).

 ## Updating the Lambda:
 Steps (i.e., specific command line instructions) for updating ECR and thus the Lambda function in AWS itself are available